 5. Participate in the interview

-On the interview day, the consular officer will ask questions about your background, education, and the reason for traveling to the United States.
+On the interview day, the consular officer will ask questions about your background, education, and reason for traveling to the United States.
 You have to ensure the consular officer that you will have a job and income in the United States.

-How long is an R1 visa valid?
+How long is a religious visa or R1 visa valid?

 The initial validity of this visa is 30 months.
 During this period, the visa holder can live and work in the United States.
 The holder can also renew the visa.
 USCIS will extend the R1 visa for another 30 months.
 At the end of this period, visa holders must either return to their home country or apply for permanent residence.